GIFTED & TALENTED

 DISMISSAL AND APPEALS PROCESS

-If any stakeholder (parent, teacher, student, administrator) disagrees with the dismissal of a student from the GT program, she or he can make an appeal.
-The GT staff will address your question(s) and will look for evidence of student work/achievement for all parties to analyze.
+If any stakeholder (parent, teacher, student, administrator) disagrees with the dismissal or furlough of a student from the GT program, she or he can make an appeal.
+The GT staff will address question(s) and will look for evidence of student work/achievement for all parties to analyze.
 Depending on the results of the analysis, the student may or may not be re-admitted into the program.

 If you have any questions, comments or concerns, please contact: ahoskins@rsu1.org.